pecra/vhs-rental/README.md

 Every rental has dueDate, when returnih a VHS -> if returned late a fee is applied, daily fee is 1 euro.
 DueDate is calculated as rentalDate +2 days except on friday, when it is +3 days since the store doesn't work on Sundays.

+After returning VHS, first user on the waiting list should be notified (currently implemented to send notification in the log file)

 ## **API endpoints**